decentraland/adr/content/ADR-219-static-entities.md

 The `Transform` component (READ ONLY) of the PlayerEntity is updated by the renderer and cannot be modified by any system.
 All updates coming from the scene are ignored and have no effect.

-The `AvatarBase` component (READ ONLY) of the PlayerEntity contains player name, body shape URN, skin color, eyes color, hair color.
+The `AvatarBase` component (READ ONLY) of the PlayerEntity contains player name, body shape URN, skin color, eye color, and hair color.

 The `AvatarEquippedData` component (READ ONLY) of the PlayerEntity contains lists of wearable URNs and emote URNs.